biku89/Amazon-delivery/README.md

 ```

-* Performed a few initial queries to check the data and its accuracy;
+* Performed a few initial queries to check the data and its accuracy:

 ```sql
 SELECT COUNT(*) FROM amazon_delivery;